Ambassador and Artist in Residence

 Since 2006 Autumn has worked with Crossroad Arts periodically as a performer, artist, arts worker, administrator and as a member of the Management Committee.
 During this time, Autumn has closely worked on co-producing, facilitating workshops, creative developments, and collaborated with artists from the community to tell their own stories, directed and devised original work across music, film, visual arts and performance mediums.
 Autumn has also founded several artist collectives, coordinated festivals, exhibited works and performed as a musician outside of her work with Crossroad Arts.

-Working from a grassroots perspective, Autumn has gained first-hand skills in funding applications, administrative management and likewise has a strong knowledge of the cultural memory and value of Crossroad Arts.
-Autumn was recently selected to be part of Australia Council for the Arts’ Future Leaders Program that assists with the development of emerging and high potential arts leaders.
+Autumn was awarded a scholarship through the Foundation for Rural and Regional Renewal and completed a Diploma of Business (Governance) and was recently selected to be part of Australia Council for the Arts’ Future Leaders Program that assists with the development of emerging and high potential arts leaders.

 Artist in Residence Support